Dr Freya Vass-Rhee

 Past and current supervisions include:

-Judita Vivas, The Pageantry of Western Bodies: Material Practices, Recycled Intercorporealities, and Dramaturgical Configurations in the Twenty-First Century (co-supervision)
+Judita Vivas (2016), The Pageantry of Western Bodies: Material Practices, Recycled Intercorporealities, and Dramaturgical Configurations in the Twenty-First Century (co-supervision)

-Robbie Wilson, Towards a Ludic Ecology: Popular Participatory Peripatetic Performance (co-supervision)
+Robbie Wilson (2018), Towards a Ludic Ecology: Popular Participatory Peripatetic Performance (co-supervision)

-Lindsey Drury, Of Ether and Ethereal Movements: Written history of alchemical dances and dance writing (co-supervision)
+Lindsey Drury, Of Ether and Ethereal Movements: A History of Psychosomatics from Early Modern Dance and Medicine (co-supervision)